 A satellite preparation zone

-In the Technical Centre, the S1 building receives satellites to prepare them for launch on board Ariane 5, Soyuz or Vega.
-Like the other satellite preparation complexes at the GSC, it has its own cleanrooms in which pre-launch tests are carried out.
+In the Technical Centre, the S1 building receives satellites to prepare them for launch on board Ariane 5, Vega or Vega-C. Like the other satellite preparation complexes at the GSC, it has its own cleanrooms in which pre-launch tests are carried out.
 The oldest satellite reception zone at the GSC, the S1 underwent a complete overhaul in 2012 to ensure that future space passengers are welcomed in optimal conditions.
 More about Payload preparation complexes (EPCU)

 Logistics... and more !